zweb0/zweb0/README.md

-- 👋 Hi, We're @adnstech.
+- 👋 Hi, I'm @zweb0.
-- 👀 We imagine the tools that manage your application's main process(web/native) with our repos and fixes bad process without killing them with business process.
+- 👀 I work as head developer at @adnstech.
-- 🌱 We build currently `@adnstech/bios`, `@adnstech/cli` and `@adnstech/framework`.
+- 🌱 I studen at EpiTech in Promo 2027.
-- 📫 How to reach us: <support@adns-tech.dev>.
+- 📫 How to reach us: <developer@adns-tech.dev>.

 <!---
-adnstech/adnstech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+zweb0/zweb0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->